jasonqiu212/nus-cheatsheets/CS2106/cs2106-cheatsheet.md

   - Open count: How many processes have this file opened
 - Problem: Several processes can open several files $\rightarrow$ How to organize this open-file information?
 - Approach:
-  - ==System-wide open-file table==: One entry per unique file
+  1.  ==System-wide open-file table==: One entry per unique file
-  - Per-process open-file table (aka file descriptor table): One entry per file used in the process
+  2.  ==Per-process open-file table==: One entry per file used in the process
-    - Each entry points to system-wide table
+  3. Combination of both: Per-process file descriptor table and system-wide open-file table
+      - More common

 ![[file-operations.png|400]]